Skip to content

 Identity and self-discovery • Independence and responsibility • Love and relationships • Career and education • Friendship and family

-📈 The Evolution of the New Adult Genre
+📈 The Evolution of New Adult

 New Adult fiction emerged in the early 2010s as a response to the growing market for stories about characters in their late teens and early twenties.
 The genre was initially popularized by self-published authors and quickly gained mainstream recognition.
 Early New Adult books often focused heavily on romance, but the genre has since expanded to include a wider range of themes and experiences.
 Today, New Adult fiction continues to evolve, incorporating diverse perspectives and exploring a broader range of life experiences while maintaining its focus on the unique challenges of early adulthood.